 Next, we need to determine the head pressure on the stone itself.
 The head pressure of the product on the stone will play a role in the pressure needed to carbonate.
 We start with the assumption that approximately every 28 inches of product will add 1 PSI of pressure against the stone.
 This PSI needs to be added to the wetting pressure to determine how much total pressure is required to begin producing bubbles inside of the tank.
 Every tank will be different, so this is merely an approximation and you may need to adjust slightly.

 One you have your two pressure values and selected the desired CO2 volume of your final product, we can punch those values in the equation below and get the PSI output needed from your CO2 system:

 Wetting Pressure + Head Pressure + desired Equilibrium PSI = Carbonation Pressure

 Wetting Pressure (3.0) + Head Pressure (2.43) + Equilibrium PSI (11) = 16.43 PSI

 One of the advantages of using this method of carbonation is that ultimately the physics will kick in and stop your carbonation when you've reached your desired point.
 The reasoning is that as you continue to add carbonation, this will increase the PSI inside the tank until it reaches an equilibrium: the force against the carbonation stone will be equal to the pressure being pushed into the stone.
 These forces will cancel out and no further bubbles will form.
-Your pressure gauge should read your calculated PSI of 14.5 (within a margin of error as gauges fluctuate 1-2 PSI naturally).
+Your brewing tank pressure gauge should read the equilibrium PSI of 11 (within a margin of error as gauges fluctuate 1-2 PSI naturally).
 At this point, your product carbonation is finished.